christine-jones/dsa-exercises/Algorithms-Part1/KDTrees/README.md

 # Solution

-I implemented Point2D and Rectangle classes that meet the API requirements as stated in the problem statement above.
+The ```Point2D``` and ```Rectangle``` classes meet the API requirements as stated in the problem statement above.

-The PointSET class implements the brute-force implementation requirements as detailed in the problem statement.
+The ```PointSET``` class implements the brute-force implementation requirements as detailed in the problem statement.
 A std::set from the C++ STL was used as the underlying data structure.
 Search, removal, and insertion operations of std::set have logarithmic complexity and are usually implemented as red-black trees.

-The KDTree class implements a 2d-tree data structure with an API as detailed in the problem statement above.
+The ```KDTree``` class implements a 2d-tree data structure with an API as detailed in the problem statement above.

 # Building/Running the Code